seadowg/travel-guides/sf-guide.md

 ### The Armory (14th & Mission)

 This is the alternative SF tourist destination.
-The Armory was a National Guard armory back in the day and it now its a porn studio owned by BDSM specialists Kink.com.
+The Armory was a National Guard armory back in the day and now it's a porn studio owned by BDSM specialists Kink.com.
 They do a pretty fun/interesting tour that will give you a quick insight into how relaxed SF is with sexuality.
-Many people think of it as a right of passage in SF.
+Many people think of it as a rite of passage in SF.

 ## Go to Oakland